Stroke Physio & OT Services

 People who have a stroke often experience what is referred to as a foot drop.
 A foot drop is when there is paralysis of the muscles which lift the foot, so it becomes challenging moving the foot around objects.

 These patients usually have a prosthesis called an ankle-foot orthosis (AFO), this helps patients by binding their feet to their lower leg, which aids in their ability to lift their foot.

-In the event you require an AFO for yourself or a loved one, we can refer to you an excellent Orthotics company.
+In the event you require an AFO for yourself or a loved one, we can refer to you an excellent Melbourne Orthotics provider.

 In addition to this, Physiotherapists will implement what is called gait retraining.
 Gait training will hopefully lead to: